fernandesclancy/SCT_DS_2/README.md

 Age Distribution Histogram
 Survival Rate by Gender and Class

-Correlation Heatmap /n
+Correlation Heatmap

-Pairplot for Age, Fare, and Pclass colored by Survival/n Libraries Used/n pandas for data manipulation matplotlib and seaborn for data visualization
+Pairplot for Age, Fare, and Pclass colored by Survival

+Libraries Used

+pandas for data manipulation

+matplotlib and seaborn for data visualization

 *Key Findings*